KhronosGroup/glTF/extensions/Khronos/KHR_materials_pbrSpecularGlossiness/README.md

 ### diffuseTexture

 The diffuse texture.
 This texture contains RGB(A) components of the reflected diffuse color of the material in sRGB color space.
-If the fourth component (A) is present, it represents the opacity of the material.
-Otherwise, an opacity of 1.0 is assumed.
+If the fourth component (A) is present, it represents the alpha coverage of the material.
+Otherwise, an alpha of 1.0 is assumed.
+The `alphaMode` property specifies how alpha is interpreted.
+The stored texels must not be premultiplied.

 * **Type**: [`textureInfo`](/specification/2.0/README.md#reference-textureInfo)
 * **Required**: No